Parallel-NetCDF/PnetCDF/sneak_peek.md

 ------------------------------------------------------------------------------

 * New features
-  + Accessing HDF5-based NetCDF-4 files is supported.
-PnetCDF can now be built on top of NetCDF-4, which allows PnetCDF to read and write a NetCDF-4 file.
+  + NetCDF-4 driver -- Accessing HDF5-based NetCDF-4 files is now supported.
+    PnetCDF can be built on top of NetCDF-4, which allows PnetCDF to read and write a NetCDF-4 file.
+However, the burst buffering currently do not support NetCDF-4 file formats.
-    Note NetCDF-4 file format is currently not supported by the burst buffering driver.
   + Thread-safe capability is added to this release.
-It can be enabled with configure option `--enable-thread-safe`.
+It can be enabled by command-line option `--enable-thread-safe` at configure time.
 In addition, option `--with-pthread` can be used to specify the path to the pthreads library.
 This feature currently only supports one-thread-per-file I/O operation.

 * New optimization
   + The internal data buffering mechanism in the burst buffer driver is